steveukx/git-js/readme.md

 # How to Specify Options

-For `.pull` or `.commit` options are included as an object, the keys of which will all be merged as trailing arguments in the command string.
+Where the task accepts custom options (eg: `pull` or `commit`), these can be supplied as an object, the keys of which will all be merged as trailing arguments in the command string, or as a simple array of strings.

+## Options as an Object

 When the value of the property in the options object is a `string`, that name value pair will be included in the command string as `name=value`.
 For example:

 ```js